nicobrinkkemper/mmc/wiki/ABOUT_CODE_MIGRATION.md

 It may happen that you need to run `npm run postinstall` after installing a package, since it does not run the postinstall script.

-# RSC

-RSC (React server side components) is still experimental, and ESM support is not fully there yet.
-In our case, we are only using it to completely over-engineer the static site generation and make it super fast.
-To achieve full support, I had to build the entire React github repository from source and then copy the `oss-experimental` files from the build folder into the `node_modules` folder.
-To save you from doing this I have included the files in the root of this repository and the script should install copy them after running `npm install`.
-In the future, these files should come directly from the official react npm packages.

 For example when you see:
 ```